 My original idea for this episode was to discuss how toxic positivity fucks with people’s heads.
 It denies them the entirety of the human experience and contributes to an already exacerbated mental health problem of suffering in silence.
 While those things are all bad, toxic positivity can be a lot more insidious than that.

-We have nationwide riots that erupted after the murder of George Floyd at the hands of police in Minneapolis, Minnesota.
-Black people are angry, they’re hurt and they’re tired.
+As of this recording, we are on day 5 of nationwide riots that erupted after the murder of George Floyd at the hands of police in Minneapolis, Minnesota.
+Black people are angry, they’re hurt, and they’re tired.
 Don’t come at me about how they should be peacefully protesting because one, a white person doesn’t get to decide how the black community grieves over centuries of racism, murder, and depression.

 Two, they’ve tried peacefully kneeling and you didn’t like that either.